-As a business valuation expert, if I had a buck for every time a professional adviser or business owner asked me about a Rule of Thumb (ROT) value for a particular business, I would be fishing right now (and you would not be reading this blog).
+As a business valuation expert, if I had a buck for every time a professional adviser or business owner asked me about a Rule of Thumb valuation (ROT) value for a particular business, I would be fishing right now (and you would not be reading this blog).
 The truth is that I have never received even a single dollar for that information.
 I hope that tells you the value of a ROT as a business appraisal method.

 Most Business Valuation Rules of Thumb are based on some multiple of sales, EBITDA or the Seller’s Discretionary Earnings and are a rough guide at best.

-At best, a ROT is a rough estimate.
+At best, a Rule of Thumb valuation is a rough estimate.
 While rough may appease a mild curiosity today, rough will equate to actual dollars in the future.
 Take a moment to think this through to its conclusion.
 There are only so many reasons why you need to know the value of a business.
 For example, it might be for sale, transfer to the next generation, buy/sell agreement, insurance, retirement, or tax planning.
 Any decisions you make in these areas based on the value of your business hold significant real dollar value for you in the future.
 Other than “bragging rights,” you ultimately have only serious reasons you need to know, and even fractions off can be costly.

 When the day comes, those dollars are real.
 You are likely to find that your original estimate based on ROT is off by 100’s of thousands to millions of dollars.
 If you have ever made a mistake that cost $200,000 to $2,000,000 in your life before, you probably do not want to do it again.
 Moreover, if you never have before, why set yourself to do the unthinkable now.
 Knowing the rough estimate of a business based on ROT is, in essence, precisely that, setting yourself up to make a costly mistake.